google/styleguide/pyguide.md

     raise a `ValueError` to indicate a programming mistake like a violated precondition (such as if you were passed a negative number but required a positive one).
-Do not use `assert` statements for validating argument values of a public API. `assert` is used to ensure internal correctness, not to enforce correct usage nor to indicate that some unexpected event occurred.
+Do not use `assert` statements for validating argument values of a public API. `assert` is used to ensure internal correctness or to verify expectations in
+    [pytest](https://pytest.org) based tests, not to enforce correct usage nor to indicate that some unexpected event occurred.
 If an exception is desired in the latter cases, use a raise statement.
-For
-    example:
+For example:

     ```python